 Our January outing was a trip to The Dalles Dam to photograph Bald Eagles snatching Shad from the frothy waters below the dam.
 We did not have luck seeing the 15 or so Bald Eagles present fish, so we drove to the Deschutes River and attempted to photographed Canyon and Rock Wrens.
 We ended up with shots of small birds, waterfowl, and had to settle with glimpses of both species of wrens.
 Seeing an unexpected Snow Goose taking off from the parking lot may have been our moment of the day.

 In February we met at Portland’s Force Lake to shoot ducks in flight, and then extended the day to visiting Whitacker Ponds Nature Park.
-In March we walke Washougal Waterfront Park, where we attempted to photograph Rufous Hummingbirds visiting Red Currants.
-On April 11th, we visted Catherine Creek, and got decent weather.
+In March we walked Washougal Waterfront Park, where we attempted to photograph Rufous Hummingbirds visiting Red Currants.
+On April 11th, we visited Catherine Creek, and got decent weather.

 Accept an invitation for your calendar for this event